CodeHatchling/diffusion-canvas/README.md

      - Recommended settings for general work: attenuation=0.2, subtraction=0.01
 7. Use the [New] [Save] and [Load] buttons on the top left.
    - When saving, remember to use the correct extension for the file type (e.g. ".png")

+NOTE: If you use Diffusion Canvas while sd.webui is NOT frozen, some features (like LoRAs) will be deactivated.